Code-Institute-Submissions/TGC-Django-Proj4/README.md

 - Product purchase value, to track what is trending and is not selling
 - Product recommendation when a user buy a certain production as well as bundles
 - Ability to allow PAID users to post their own products
+- Allow futher filtering on categories to New/Rating/Price
 <br>